influxdata/flux/docs/SPEC.md

 In addition to explicit blocks in the source code, there are implicit blocks:

-1. The _options block_ is the top-level block for all Flux programs.
-All option assignments are contained in this block.
-2. The _universe block_ encompasses all Flux source text aside from option statements.
-It is nested directly inside of the _options block_.
+1. The _universe block_ encompasses all Flux source text.
-3. Each package has a _package block_ containing all Flux source text for that package.
+2. Each package has a _package block_ containing all Flux source text for that package.
-4. Each file has a _file block_ containing all Flux source text in that file.
+3. Each file has a _file block_ containing all Flux source text in that file.
-5. Each function literal has its own _function block_ even if not explicitly declared.
+4. Each function literal has its own _function block_ even if not explicitly declared.

 Blocks nest and influence scoping.

 ### Assignment and scope

-An assignment binds an identifier to a variable or function.
+An assignment binds an identifier to a variable, option, or function.
 Every identifier in a program must be assigned.
-An identifier may not change type via assignment within the same block.
-An identifier may change value via assignment within the same block.

 Flux is lexically scoped using blocks:

-1. The scope of an option identifier is the options block.
-2. The scope of a preassigned (non-option) identifier is in the universe block.
+1. The scope of a preassigned identifier is in the universe block.
-3. The scope of an identifier denoting a variable or function at the top level (outside any function) is the package block.
+2. The scope of an identifier denoting a variable, option, or function at the top level (outside any function) is the package block.
-4. The scope of the name of an imported package is the file block of the file containing the import declaration.
+3. The scope of the name of an imported package is the file block of the file containing the import declaration.
-5. The scope of an identifier denoting a function argument is the function body.
+4. The scope of an identifier denoting a function argument is the function body.
-6. The scope of a variable assigned inside a function is the innermost containing block.
+5. The scope of an identifier assigned inside a function is the innermost containing block.

-An identifier assigned in a block may be reassigned in an inner block with the exception of option identifiers.
-While the identifier of the inner assignment is in scope, it denotes the entity assigned by the inner assignment.

-Option identifiers have default assignments that are automatically defined in the _options block_.
-Because the _options block_ is the top-level block of a Flux program, options are visible/available to any and all other blocks.

-The package clause is not a assignment; the package name does not appear in any scope.
+Note that the package clause is not an assignment.
+The package name does not appear in any scope.
 Its purpose is to identify the files belonging to the same package and to specify the default package name for import declarations.

 [IMPL#247](https://github.com/influxdata/platform/issues/247) Add package/namespace support

 #### Variable assignment

-A variable assignment creates a variable bound to the identifier and gives it a type and value.
-When the identifier was previously assigned within the same block the identifier now holds the new value.
-An identifier cannot change type within the same block.

     VariableAssignment = identifier "=" Expression

+A variable assignment creates a variable bound to an identifier and gives it a type and value.
+A variable keeps the same type and value for the remainder of its lifetime.
+An identifier assigned to a variable in a block cannot be reassigned in the same block.
+An identifier can be reassigned or shadowed in an inner block.

 Examples:

     n = 1
+    m = 2
+    x = 5.4
+    f = () => {
+        n = "a"
+        m = "b"
+        return a + b
+    }

+#### Option assignment

+    OptionAssignment = "option" [ identifier "." ] identifier "=" Expression

+An option assignment creates an option bound to an identifier and gives it a type and a value.
+Options may only be assigned in a package block.
+An identifier assigned to an option may be reassigned a new value but not a new type.
+An option keeps the same type for the remainder of its lifetime.

+Examples:

+    // alert package
+    option severity = ["low", "moderate", "high"]

+    // foo package
+    import "alert"

+    option alert.severity = ["low", "critical"]  // qualified option

+    option n = 1
-    n = 2
+    option n = 2

-    f = 5.4
+    f = (a, b) => a + b + n

-    r = z()
+    x = f(a:1, b:1) // x = 4

 ### Expressions